-- a diverse and skilled workforce, leading to continuous improvement in service delivery and achievement of corporate goals; - a workplace culture characterised by inclusive practices and behaviours for the benefit of all employees; - improved employment and career development opportunities for women; - a work environment that values and utilises the contributions of employees with diverse backgrounds, experiences and perspectives through improved awareness of the benefits of workforce diversity and successful management of diversity; and awareness in all employees of their rights and responsibilities with regards to fairness, equity and respect for all aspects of diversity.
+- a diverse and skilled workforce, leading to continuous improvement in service delivery and achievement of corporate goals; - a workplace culture characterised by inclusive practices and behaviours for the benefit of all employees; - improved employment and career development opportunities for women; - a work environment that values and uses the contributions of employees with diverse backgrounds, experiences and perspectives through improved awareness of the benefits of workforce diversity and successful management of diversity; and - awareness in all employees of their rights and responsibilities with regard to fairness, equity and respect for all aspects of diversity.

-In FY2015, the Remuneration and Human Resources Committee developed measurable objectives to achieve the objectives set out in the Diversity Policy, including identifying ways in which achievement of gender diversity is measured.
-The measurable objectives were as follows:
+In FY2015, Rubicor developed measurable objectives to achieve the objectives set out in the Diversity Policy, including identifying ways in which achievement of gender diversity is measured.
+The measurable objectives are as follows:

-- embedding of diversity awareness and objectives into the day-to-day operations of the organisation to become part of the way we do business, through newsletters, conferences and other communication forums with staff; - retain top talent by ensuring a workplace supportive of female success, through endorsement and delivery of a range of programs, events and policies; and - ongoing improvement of core talent processes (performance, development and career) to ensure gender-based equity and transparency.
+- embedding of diversity awareness and objectives into the day-to-day operations of the organisation to become part of the way we do business, through newsletters, conferences and other communication forums with staff; - retain top talent by ensuring a workplace supportive of all employees' success, irrespective of gender, age, ethnicity and cultural background, through endorsement and delivery of a range of programs, events and policies; and - ongoing improvement of core talent processes (performance, development and career) to ensure diversity and transparency.